 Citroën UK has confirmed a “far-reaching and impactful” three-year strategy aimed to “unlock the full potential” of the French brand.

-Described as both “reducing list prices and being transparent and upfront with the customer”, the new business model will reduce list prices across the board.
-The C1 city car, for example, is being reduced by up to £700, while the C3 and C3 Aircross are being reduced by £1175 and £1775 respectively.
-This comes into force from 1 December, but Druce claimed the prices of cars sold before then will be brought into line with the new range.
+Described as both “reducing list prices and being transparent and upfront with the customer”, the new business model will see list prices reduced across the board.
+The C1 city car, for example, is reduced by up to £700, with the C3 and C3 Aircross being reduced by £1175 and £1775 respectively.
+This comes into force from 1st December, but Druce claims cars sold before then will see prices brought into line with the new range.

-“From a dealer point of view, what they really need is throughput and volume.
-And to drive that, we need to increase the level of transparency we can offer, improve the level of trust with the customers.
-It’s something that will help grow margins in terms of overall volumes through the network”.
+“From a dealer point of view what they really need is throughput and volume, and to drive the we need to increase the level go transparency we can offer, improve the level of trust with the customers.
+It’s something that will help grow margin was in terms of overall volumes through the network”.

 As well as the new pricing strategy, Citroën has revised its range structure and trim levels on its most popular models.
-The current Touch, Feel and Flair trim names will be ditched, with Live taking over as the base trim, and Sense and Shine further up.
-Some models will also feature Plus versions of the latter two trims.
+The current Touch, Feel and Flair trim names will be ditched, with ‘Live’ taking over as the base trim, and ‘Sense’ and ‘Shine’ models further up.
+Some models will also feature ‘Plus’ versions of the latter two trims.

-C-Series models start from £13,980, with the recently updated C3, rising to £17,000 and £25,755 respectively for the C3 Aircross and C5 Aircross.
-They will be available to order from next month, with first deliveries due in 2021.
+C-Series models start from £13,980 with the recently updated C3, rising to £17,000 and £25,755 respectively for the C3 Aircross and C5 Aircross SUVs.
+They’re available to order from next month with first deliveries due in 2021.

 Another strategy adopted to improve residual values is the substantial reduction of supply of new cars directly to rental companies.
-Druce claimed that, as of August last year, more than 16% of Citroën’s sales mix went to rental fleets, which has been reduced to below 10% during this year.
-The plan will also “see the end to short-term, fast-churn business”.
+Druce claims that, as of August last year, more than 16% of Citroën’s sales mix went to rental fleets, which has been reduced to below 10% during this year.
+The plan will also “see the end to short-term, ‘fast churn’ business”.

-The problem with that type of business, Druce said, is that it “generates a nearly new vehicle back into the market in twelve months time”, often at a low price, causing over-saturation of the used market and impacting residuals.
-The firm claimed that has already resulted in the new C4 and ë-C4 ranking among the best in its segment for residuals.
+The problem with that type of business, Druce says, is that it “generates a nearly new vehicle back into the market in twelve months time”, often at a low price, causing over-saturation of the used market and impacting residuals.
+The firm claims that has already resulted in the new C4 and ë-C4 ranking among the best in its segment for residuals.